purdygeorgeedward-dev/krimble/README.md

 Wishlist:

-1. Change default tool on open from paint tool to hand tool. (see below)
+1. Change default tool on open from paint tool to pan/hand tool. (see below)

 2. Smaller splash image on load so it fits mobile screens.
 (DONE.)